 Rural Pharmacy Scholarship Mentor Scheme

-The initial application period for the 2021 annual scholarship round opens on Monday, 2 November 2020.
+The initial application period for the 2021 annual scholarship round opened on Monday, 2 November 2020 and closes on 31 January 2021.
+At least three scholarships will be offered for 2021.

 The Aboriginal and Torres Strait Islander Pharmacy Scholarship Scheme (ATSIPSS) aims to address the health needs of the Aboriginal and Torres Strait Islander community and the workforce needs of the pharmacy profession by encouraging Aboriginal and Torres Strait Islander people to choose a career in pharmacy.
 The Scheme supports students who identify as Aboriginal and/or Torres Strait Islander in their decision to undertake tertiary study in the field of pharmacy.